Cercis canadensis ‘Lavender Twist’ (‘Covey’)

 All redbuds provide fall color with first frost and are attractive in naturalized settings.
 Do any pruning in dormant season or after bloom.

-Native to eastern U.S. Largest (to 25–35 ft. tall and wide) and fastest growing of the redbuds, and the most apt to take tree form.
+Native to the eastern U.S. The largest (to 25–35 ft. tall and wide) and fastest growing of the redbuds, and the most apt to take tree form.
 Round headed but with horizontally tiered branches in age.
 Rich green, 3–6-in.-long leaves have pointed tips.
-Needs some winter chill for profuse display of rosy pink flowers.
-Effective as specimen or understory tree.'Lavender Twist' ('Covey')
+Needs some winter chill for a profuse display of rosy pink flowers.
+Effective as a specimen or understory tree.
+‘Ruby Falls’ has weeping purple foliage.